RISKTAGGER: Evidence-Guided LLM Agent for Post-Incident Forensic Analysis of Money Laundering in Web3: Method

-The objective of the Dataset Explainer is to transform the extracted clues and risk assessments from the previous modules into auditor-friendly explanatory documents.
-Specifically, the module first generates a case summary from the Extractor output, including the time range, involved chains and assets, and the source of illicit funds.
-It then integrates the Tracer results to highlight high-risk accounts and suspicious transaction paths, while annotating key transaction types such as cross-chain transfers, mixing~\cite{TIPPE2025301876}, stablecoin~\cite{mita2019stablecoin} aggregation, and token swaps~\cite{su14020913}.
+The objective of the explainer is to transform the extracted clues and risk assessments from the previous modules into auditor-friendly explanatory documents.
+Following the output schema in Table~\ref{tab:explainer_schema}, the module first generates a case summary from the extractor output, including the time range, involved chains and assets, and the source of illicit funds.
+It then integrates the tracer results to highlight high-risk accounts and suspicious transaction paths, while annotating key transaction types such as cross-chain transfers, mixing~\cite{TIPPE2025301876}, stablecoin~\cite{mita2019stablecoin} aggregation, and token swaps~\cite{su14020913}.
 Finally, the module leverages an LLM to convert structured results into natural-language narratives, summarizing core laundering patterns and ensuring that the annotations are transparent, traceable, and interpretable.
-The prompt design is showed in Section~\ref{subsec:Explainer}.
+The prompt design is shown in the Supplement Material.